 How to make a child theme

-For full instructions on setting up a child theme, see my post on how to make a WordPress child theme.
+For full instructions on setting up a child theme, see my recent post on how to make a WordPress child theme.
 You will need the following to set up your child theme.

 - An FTP program.
 You use this to transfer files to your web server.